Covid Catch Up

 What is the Catch-Up Funding?

-The government is providing funding to cover a one-off universal catch-up premium for the 2020 to 2021 academic year.
+The government is providing funding to cover a universal catch-up premium.
 It aims to support pupils to catch up for lost learning so schools can meet curriculum expectations.
 While schools can use their funding in a way that suits their cohort and circumstances, they are expected to use this funding for specific activities which will help pupils catch up on missed education.

 Department for Education (DfE) Expectations: